 Be aware that some persons suddenly living in a new environment such as a study abroad experience may feel freer to experiment with their sexuality in a variety of avenues.
 Your morals and values are up to you to determine.
 However, remember that the program will eventually be over and you will need to cope with whatever decisions you have made upon your return.
-You should also remember that you are responsible to the Student Handbook, West Texas A&M University Student Handbook, which includes individual paragraphs on sexual misconduct.
+You should also remember that you are responsible to the Student Conduct Code, West Texas A&M University Code of Student Life, which includes individual paragraphs on sexual misconduct.